donovanh/donovanh.github.com/_posts/2018-02-26-exercise-plan.markdown

 As you can see, I started out quite well but regressed in a few areas in the first few days.
 Some of these have been improving, such as pushups, bridges and my most hated move, leg raises.

-THe best thing about this workout is that it targets all parts of the body.
+This workout targets all parts of the body.
 It has push exercises, pull as well as balance.

 Here's where I'm at with each and what I hope to progress to.